 Some participants were having problems connecting to the internet due to the large number of laptops and mobile phones connected to a single access point.
 Logan resolved the issue by configuring the routers such that there is more than one access point.

 Around 11:15 AM, Logan kick-started the hackathon through an opening keynote.
-He started by explaining the purpose of the hackathon and what cyberstorm.mu is about.
+He started by explaining the purpose of the hackathon.

-He also talked about his university experience when he was a student, his contributions to the open-source community, and his current work at AFRINIC.
+He also talked about his university experience when he was a student and his contributions to the open-source community.

 Logan also explained how to stay relevant on the tech job market and stressed the importance of contributing to open-source software.
 Finally, he introduced the concept of source control and explained how to setup a GitHub account.